 In the cases where a gemological certificate is unavailable, you’ll have to brush up on your sales skills.
 The first step is to find someone who will be willing to purchase the diamond; somebody who is a professional jeweler can tell you the properties of the diamond.
 There’s one downside to this method, which is that the professional could give you inaccurate information and appraise the diamond at a fraction of its actual worth.
 If your diamond is large, it’s definitely in your best interest to seek a gemological certificate.
 When you have certification, make sure that you only sell to a trusted jeweler or individual.

-If you are determined to sell your diamond, then you need to figure out the most dependable resource in your area.
+If you are determined to sell your diamond for cash, then you need to figure out the most dependable resource in your area.
 First of all, browse your city or town and get some quotes from various stores.
 Once you receive a quote, be sure to break it up into smaller details.
 You need to make sure that you understand how the jeweler determined that particular price, what the diamond’s properties are, its weight in carats, and its clarity, color, and cut.
 Have them print these details out for you, or make sure that you write them down yourself.
 It is important not to forget these details, and you don’t want any mix-ups with information later.
 In addition, be sure to be there when the jeweler does the evaluation of the diamond to avoid scams like switching out your stone for a smaller one.
 Finally, compare quotes from different stores.

 The diamond exchange is one of the safest places to sell a diamond.
 This is because they are protected by high-security, so they don’t need to take any additional precautions.
 Moreover, the companies at the diamond exchange have a reputation for excellence, and they don’t want to ruin that.
 They’ll provide expert service and respectful practices to ensure that they can continue working at the diamond exchange.